 Definition of a Conceptual Framework

 Conceptual frameworks are products of a person’s reasoning

 A conceptual framework is a product of a researcher’s reasoning or tentative conclusion.
 The concepts arrived at are based on a literature review where evidence is still incomplete, or theories arrived at are inadequate.
 It is a synthesis of interlinked concepts that provide a comprehensive understanding of a phenomenon (see how mind mapping can help with this concern).

-Although the bases for such conclusions are tentative, an explanation of a phenomenon comes up as the formula to explain the order of things.
+Although the basis for such conclusions is tentative, an explanation of a phenomenon comes up as the formula to explain the order of things.
 That’s where the hypothesis comes in.

 The concepts presented are integrated

-The concepts presented in a conceptual framework interlock with each other, serving as a firm foundation of the hypothesis.
-Thus we call it a framework, as it supports an argument that could stir up healthy and productive conversations, controversies, debates, or innovations to fuel economic growth.
+The concepts presented in a conceptual framework interlock with each other, serving as a firm foundation for the hypothesis.
+Thus, we call it a framework, as it supports an argument that could stir up healthy and productive conversations, controversies, debates, or innovations to fuel economic growth.

 How long that foundation will stand, time will tell.
 If it stands the test of time as new findings unravel, and it gets supported by other studies, then it becomes a theory.
 This approach follows the theory of knowledge termed as epistemology, which distinguishes justified belief or plain opinion.

 In justified belief, evidence is a crucial element.
 If you can support your idea (initially a conjecture or inference) with sufficient evidence, your argument holds.